The Toolbox: Living the Christian life the way God intended.

 Where Does Your Mind Go?

-The mind of a typical Christian focuses on themselves.
+The minds of a typical Christians focus on themselves.
 Very little time is given to the Lord.
 Do they pray?
 Yes, but it resembles something like: “Thank you for this food;” “Lord I need a parking space;” “Lord I need help.”
 How about meditating on God’s word?
 Probably not.
 They have to remain focused on what needs to get accomplish during the day, or they are just too tired to think.
 Sing praises to the Lord?
 No, but they sure can sing a catchy song they heard on that popular secular music station they listen to every time they get a chance.
 It’s no wonder people don’t see Christ in the typical Christian.
 They sure are content to spend an hour in church every Sunday morning.
 Sadly, that one hour in church doesn’t shape what’s going on in their mind the other 167 hours of the week.

 For a Christian who desires to honor the Lord by having a worshipful lifestyle, the heartbeat of the typical Christian must be turned upside down.
 The focus of the mind and heart is on the Lord and not self.
 Whenever given the opportunity, the worshipful mind returns to the things of the Lord.
 The worshipful lifestyle understands that the mediation of the heart must honor the Lord so the words that are spoken, the emotions that are displayed, and the decisions that are made honor Christ.
 I wonder how much impact Christians would have on the world around them if the upside down heartbeat was the normal heartbeat for those who claim to be in Christ?